 - Eating multigrain bread.
 It’s better for you nutritionally than white bread, but it’s still full of carbs.
 Carbs are good for you in moderation.
 Super low-carb diets are not good for you, and whole grain carbs are still carbs.
 Carbs are not your enemy.
 Too many carbs — too much of anything — is not a good thing.

 - Eating fruit.
 Fruit is good for you but contains sugar, lots of sugar.
 It’s a natural source of sugar, but it’s still sugar.
-If you are looking to lose weight, try eating vegetables instead.
+If you are looking to lose weight, try limiting fruit and eating more vegetables instead.

-When trying to eat healthier or lose weight, we often go to extremes.
+When trying to eat healthier or lose weight, we often go to extremes and that’s how we end up making dieting mistakes.
 Usually people think of diets as temporary austerity to lose some pounds (oftentimes for an event) and then they go back to their normal eating habits afterwards.
 They usually gain back the weight, maybe even a little more than before they started.

 For more on this subject, read my article, “Living the Sweet Life by Eating Italian Style.”

 What foods did you think were healthy, and then found out were full of hidden calories?